siteraiser/mvcms/Readme.txt

 The micro mvc can be used independently of the cms and pages, and or content tables can be used by an mvc app so the system can index its content in the site search.

 To develop an mvc application to be indexed in the site search you have 2 options.
+1. (easiest & recommended) Use an article only.
+Columns required are: articlename, link, published, type and content columns. (description is also used if supplied)

-1. Use the page table and supply an articleid and article with content and type (headline will be the title in the site search, content- searchable exact matches currently highlighed in results).
+2. (advanced) Use the page table and supply an articleid and article with content, a type and link (headline will be the title in the site search, content- searchable exact matches currently highlighed in results).
 In this case the sitemap and search can be used (.0 priority can be used to remove item from the sitemap).

-2. Use an article only.
-Columns required are: articlename, published, type and content columns. (description is also used if supplied)

 © 2016 Carl Turechek
 Many libraries are used and documented in PHP-MVCMS, those copyrights and licenses should be honored as well.